 As a result of this difficulty, the jurors polled for the study reported using multiple methods to arrive at awards.
 Some said that they had simply accepted the plaintiff's demand as it was named in the suit.
 Others took the plaintiff's demand and the defendant's counter offer, and split the difference.
 Another juror decided that, since a plaintiff had lost out on one year of work, she should be awarded no more than the median annual salary.

 Many legal scholars describe pain and suffering as a "will o' the whisp."
 In their minds, pain cannot be proved and therefore should not enter the legal domain.
 Further, it is a contradiction in terms to "provide monetary compensation for an injury that is intangible in monetary terms."

 There is no doubt that the "pain and suffering" component of a civil lawsuit's economic damages is ripe for fraudulent claims.
 If a plaintiff cannot prove that I feel pain, then a defendant cannot disprove it, either.
 The case becomes rhetorical: whichever party argues more effectively, whether or not their argument aligns with the facts, can carry the day.

-Some lawsuits are actually based entirely on a victim’s “pain and suffering.”
+Some lawsuits are actually based entirely on a victim's "pain and suffering."
 Think of a child who watches her father violently assaulted.
-While the girl’s body will not bear scars, she has suffered a great trauma.
-I think most reasonable people would agree that she at least has the right to pursue compensation for her injuries, intangible as they may be.
+While the girl's body will not bear scars, she has suffered great trauma.
+I think most reasonable people would agree that she at least has the right to pursue compensation for her injuries, as intangible as they may be.